g4edge/pyg4ometry-bitbucket/docs/source/creating.rst

   reg = pyg4ometry.geant4.Registry()
   boxSolid = pyg4ometry.genat4.solid.Box("aBox", 10, 20, 30, reg)

-This defines a box with the default units (none specifed), so mm.
+This defines a box with the default units (none specified), so mm.
 We can specify them:

 .. code-block:: python